At the start of each season the gardener is often faced with the situation of:

 Another advantage of doing your planning on the computer is that you can keep your annual plans/layouts on file to assist in future crop planning / rotation, as seen in the following examples;

-Make a scale plan of your plot showing the individual beds.(see here)
+1) Make a scale plan of your plot showing the individual beds.(see layout here)

-Establish the number and length of rows required for each variety.(see here)
+3) Establish the number and length of rows required for each variety.(see plot layout here)

-Establish the approximate sowing / planting date for each variety.(see here)
+4) Establish the approximate sowing / planting date for each variety from your diary / records .(see diary here)

-To save waste and coldframe space, establish how many plants of each variety require growing on for transplanting at planting out time.(see here)
+5) To save waste and coldframe space, establish how many plants of each variety require growing on for transplanting at planting out time.(see sowing plan here)